-What Is the Australia Transit Visa?
+What is the Australia transit visa?
 (Visa Subclass 771)

 Eligible passport holders transiting through Australia by air or sea on the way to another destination may apply for the Australia transit visa (subclass 771).
 The transit visa for Australia is also available for holders of the Maritime Crew visa (subclass 988) to enter an Australian airport before joining the crew of a non-military ship.

 Some citizens are eligible to transit through Australia without a visa if arriving by aircraft.
 However, their stay in an Australian airport must not exceed 8 hours, they must not need to clear immigration, and they may not leave the airport transit lounge.
-They must also have a confirmed ticket and valid travel documents to travel to and enter a third country.
+They must also have a confirmed ticket and valid travel documents to reach and enter a third country.

-Travelers who wish to stay longer or enter the country more than once are recommended to apply for an ETA or eVisitor.
+Travellers who wish to stay longer or enter the country more than once are recommended to apply for an ETA or eVisitor.

-Transit Visa vs ETA or eVisitor: Pros and Cons
+Transit visa vs ETA or eVisitor: Pros and cons

 It is not possible to extend the Australia transit visa and citizens wishing to stay in Australia longer will be required to apply for a different type of Australian visa.